sulmanen/prangler/README.md

 0.0.2 Rename plugin and task to grunt-angular-prangler for better visibility.
 0.0.3 Reverted to old name "prangler" as the actual task name.
 0.1.0 Grunt files support.
 0.1.1 Improved stringify remove html compressor.
+0.1.2 Add option for stripping filename extension from template key.